-The data referred to in this volume are presented in Annex B and, in greater detail, including some additional tables, on the PISA website (www.pisa.oecd.org).
+The data referred to in this volume are presented in Annex B and, in greater detail, including some additional tables, on the PISA website (www.oecd.org/pisa).

-Five symbols are used to denote missing data:
+Three symbols are used to denote missing data:

-- a The category does not apply in the country concerned.
-Data are therefore missing. - c There are too few observations or no observation to provide reliable estimates (i.e. there are fewer than 30 students or fewer than 5 schools with valid data). - m Data are not available.
+- c There are too few observations or no observation to provide reliable estimates (i.e. there are fewer than 30 students or fewer than 5 schools with valid data). - m Data are not available.
 These data were not submitted by the country or were collected but subsequently removed from the publication for technical reasons. - w Data have been withdrawn or have not been collected at the request of the country concerned.